dl12345/qcn/README.md

 ````
 Usage: qcndiff64 [options] file file

   -h [ --help ]                 show help message

   -t [ --type ] arg (=p)        show differences
                                     p for items present in both files
                                     m for items missing in either file
                                     b for both present and missing items

   -f [ --format ] arg (=i)      output format
                                     i for interleaved output
                                     s for sequential output
-                               c to suppress item data and print only count
+                                    c to suppress item data and print only
+                                count

+  -l [ --lookup ] arg (=nv.txt) nv item descriptions
 ````

 Interleaved output shows the nvitem that is different for both files before displaying the next one.
-Sequential output displays all the differing items in the first file before proceeding to display the second file
+Sequential output displays all the differing items in the first file before proceeding to display the second file.

+If the file nv.txt exists (use -l to override the name) it will be used to look up text descriptions of the codes in order to render the output more friendly.

 <h2>HOW TO COMPILE</h2>